Are you interested in learning more about a Coverdell Education Savings Account?

 When Can You Open a Coverdell Education Savings Account?

-You can open a Coverdell at any time for any child under the age of 18.
+You can open a Coverdell at any time for any child under the age of 18 or over the age of 18, if they have a special needs beneficiary.
 You need your beneficiary’s full name, date of birth, Social Security number and address.
 Contributions to the account can be made by anyone, and they do not have to be related to the beneficiary.
 In fact, a corporation or partnership can even contribute.

 The money in a Coverdell ESA must be distributed before the beneficiary turns 30.
 You have until 30 days after that birthday to distribute the assets.
 The one exception to this rule is when the beneficiary has special needs.
 That is dealt with on a case-by-case basis.